EmekaEnshinyan/Hacker-News-Article-Web-Viewer/README.md

 # HackerNews-Article-API-Web-Viewer-Back-End
+## This is going to be a consolidation of the two other repositories
 Project: An API design Webpage that will display the top 500 trending articles from Hacker News Using Java+Springboot+REST as the Back End and React.js+MaterialUI as the Front End

 [![](https://img.shields.io/badge/license-Spring-darkgreen.svg?)](https://www.apache.org/licenses/LICENSE-2.0)